Shrugsy/mock-page/README.md

 npm install
 npm run-script build
 ```
 *These frontend build files will be served by the backend*
-Open `localhost` in your browser
+Open `localhost` in your browser to view the page